What Is The IRS Form 3520?

 Consider another example: a US person who received a $500,000 distribution from a foreign trust.
 This distribution should have been reported on a Form 3520 at Part III, but the US person failed to file by the April 15 (trailing year) deadline.
 For just that one violation alone, the penalty for the failure to file would be $175,000.

-Form 3520 Deadline and Form 3520 Statute of Limitations
+Form 3520 Deadline And Form 3520 Statute Of Limitations

 The Form 3520 is due on April 15th of the year after the year the reportable event or condition occurred.
 The Form 3520 deadline may be extended by April 15 to secure the later deadline of October 15.